Updated Oct. 22, 2014 to include information on Security Key

 - Many low-end USB devices have limited memory capabilities which cannot be upgraded with a firmware that can do anything really evil while maintaining their intended function.
 So, if the device is infected, it won’t be able to perform what it was designed to do.
 High-end devices, such as MP3-players, cameras and phones are a different story, but there the problem can be mitigated by code signing.

-There are probably quite a few devices out there that do not implement basic countermeasures against what has been listed above, but probably the biggest issue with DFU is that the user accidentally bricks a device when an update fails or stalls before it has been completed.
+There are probably quite a few devices out there that do not implement basic countermeasures against what has been listed above.
+Probably the biggest issue with DFU is that the user accidentally bricks a device when an update fails or stalls before it has been completed.
 This is an implementation issue and should be seen as a design flaw by the vendor rather than a system-wide problem.

 One can wonder if low-end USB devices, such as thumb drives are in fact the scariest targets for malign firmware and also why these would implement or require DFU?
 Phones, network routers and gateways with extensive memory and processing capabilities together with constant network and power connection seems to be more obvious and attractive in this respect.
 Here, the number of vendors is less and DFU is supported on a more general scale.